philippschroeppel/nebulous/docs/why_not_kube.md

 * Running a control plane in _every_ region is expensive.
 * The GPU you need can't be found reliably in a single cloud provider, so now you are runnning a control plane in every cloud and every region :(
 * If you need to connect regular services to GPU workloads in different regions, Kubernetes is not made for this.
-* All multi-cluster management solutions have failed.
+* All open source multi-cluster management solutions have failed.
 * Easy to spin up locally?
 Eh, kinda in a limited way.
 * Need to secure communication to a GPU in a disparate platform or on prem?
 Very challenging without complex service meshes.
 * Need multi-tenancy in Kubernetes?
-LOL
+Good luck.
 * Load balance traffic across clouds?
 Very hard.